 Raikkonen: Hopefully in Singapore I won’t be asked where I’m driving next year 15 September, 2013 Kimi Raikkonen has unfinished business in Singapore After a second race with no points to show for his efforts – despite a storming drive through the Monza field – Lotus driver Kimi Räikkönen heads to Singapore pumped and ready for the challenges that the 13th round of the 2013 world championship will deliver.
 It’s now been announced where you will drive next year; how does that affect the rest of your season?
 Kimi Raikkonen: Hopefully it means I won’t be asked so much where I’m driving next year, but maybe it means more questions.
 For my racing this season it doesn’t make any difference.
 I’ll keep pushing at every race to get the best result I can.
 Are you looking forward to the Singapore Grand Prix?
 KR: I really like going to Singapore.
 It’s a great place to be, I love the local food, and I don’t mind the unusual times we run in the car as it means I don’t have to get up so early.
 I have some unfinished business after my three grands prix there so far, as I enjoy the circuit but have not yet had a podium.
 That doesn’t mean I’m not quick there as I’ve been told I still hold the lap record from 2008.
 I crashed while fighting for fifth place that year, finished down in tenth in 2009, and took sixth last season, so I want more this time.
 Kimi Raikkonen was last on the podium in Hungary What difference does it make racing at night?
 KR: In the first years of the race being held I was a little bit surprised by how people were talking so much about the different timing.
 Obviously when they switched on the lights it was exactly the same as racing in the day time.
 I think everybody in F1 enjoys the night race.
 It’s worked out really well as Singapore is a buzzing city and lots of people turn up.
 Apart from one or two dark spots in the run-off areas the circuit is very well lit, so there is not a big difference to racing in the day.
 Besides being held at night, it’s a street race; what effect does this have?
 KR: Monaco was not that good for us but there is no reason why Singapore should be difficult.
 Like at every street circuit it’s very difficult to pass other cars there, so starting the race as high as possible on the grid is very an important factor in getting a good result on Sunday.
 How do you think the circuit will suit the E21?
 KR: Everybody will bring updates to this race so we’ll have to see what difference that makes.
 It’s a case of trying to get the maximum from our package and working on achieving the best balance.
 If we get everything right we should do okay.
 Any worries about the weather?
 KR: We saw rain last year in Singapore and it’s no secret that our car sometimes struggles in wet conditions.
 It’s something we’ll deal with if it happens, and as always the weather is the same for everyone.
 Kimi Raikkonen at Monza Is it good to be back to a higher downforce layout?
 KR: After these two weekends with zero points it’s nice to get back to a circuit we expect to be more suited to our car.
 We seem to go better at high downforce circuits that’s for sure.
 The car actually worked surprisingly well at Monza during the race so it was a shame we lost so much time at the start.
 After getting the new nose, our race pace was not too bad.
 What’s your target in Singapore?
 KR: Obviously, the podium is a target again.
 We’ve had two races without scoring any points so we need to score as many as we can in the remaining races this season.
 How are you feeling about your Championship charge?
 KR: You don’t win Championships by not scoring points.
 We’ve had two races where we haven’t scored which is not ideal.
 We’re here to race and score as many points as we can.
 Of course, that’s what everyone is trying to do so we just have to keep pushing and hope that we have some pretty good races for the rest of the year, then we’ll see where we end up in the standings.
 Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.